HOMEOWNER Q&A | OCTOBER 2024 UPDATE

 Michael Woosley was a long-time server at Robert’s Pub and the Lodge.
 In 2022, a few employees came forward to report that they had been sexually harassed by Woosley, including inappropriate touching and comments.
 Woosley was terminated in July 2022 after an internal investigation into these reports.
 The Black Butte Police Department investigated the claims and provided evidence to the Deschutes County District Attorney’s Office.
 In 2023, Woosley was convicted of harassment and sexual abuse in Deschutes County Circuit Court and was sentenced to 30 days in jail.

-How are we responding to the lawsuit?
+How is Black Butte Ranch responding to the lawsuit?

-Will insurance cover the lawsuit?
+Will insurance cover any judgments?

 Are homeowners going to have to pay more dues in response to the lawsuit?